Shivam751/Distributed-Systems/A1/analysis/Analysis.md

 In the various tests we ran on the system, we found that more requests seemed to be skewed to one of the servers for the given hash-functions.
 However occasionally the load was balanced somewhat due to the consistent hashing data structure.

+### Observation -
+We observe that the requests per server are not uniform across the servers, as the consistent hashing data structure is not able to balance the load across the servers, this is mainly due its inability to produce completely random numbers, since it is not a pseudo random number generator.

 ## A-2

 <!-- {'989403': 2554, '500494': 7446}